 Cities participating in the CCLIP-SP program will be responsible for all preliminary engineering (including plan preparation), letting a contract for construction (after it has been reviewed by BLP) and construction administration per the Project Agreement.
 Cities that hire consulting firms for professional services are responsible for ensuring that the firm is aware and familiar with the guidelines and all related correspondence as needed throughout the Project.
 The City/Consultant is solely responsible for the development and accuracy of the plans, specifications and estimating for the CCLIP-SP Project.
-See Figure 20.2 for a typical CCLIP-SP Project Agreement.
+Plans and specifications must be approved by BLP prior to the city advertising the project for bids.

-Upon receipt, sign and seal two (2) original copies of the City/State Agreement and return them to BLP for execution.
+Upon receipt, sign and seal two original copies of the City/State Agreement and return them to BLP for execution.
 After the Agreement is fully executed, BLP will transmit an original copy to the City for its records.
 The City is responsible for providing the Consultant (if applicable) a copy of the City/State Agreement after it is executed.
 A City/State Agreement must be fully executed before the Project is to be let to contract, otherwise, loss of funding could occur.